 receive the annual recommendations of the Advisory Committees and direct the partnership to respond to the Advisory Committee recommendations within 90 days.

 Decision-Making: The partnership employs a consent-based decision-making approach.
 While consensus (unanimous full support) is the partnership’s goal, a consent model enables the groups to gauge member positions through polling that captures agreement, disagreement, questions, and reservations (See Figure 2).
 If consent cannot be reached unanimously, the decision-making body may use a vote to proceed.
-Seven out of nine EC members must support a decision for it to be approved.
+Seven out of nine EC members (or their designees) must support a decision for it to be approved.

-Quorum: Seven out of nine EC members are required to establish a quorum of the EC.
+Quorum: Seven out of nine EC members (or their designees) are required to establish a quorum of the EC.
 When situations arise such as a lapse in appropriations refer to guidance held in Section VI(F) (Unavoidable Absence from Meetings).

 Attendance at Annual Meetings: EC members are expected to attend the annual public meeting.
 In the event of an unforeseen conflict, the highest possible appointee should attend in their place.
 If an individual attends with the purpose of representing their signatory organization, that individual is invited to speak at the press conference following the meeting.